psaikido/hugle.uk/pages/suttas/mn/21-saw.md

 ---
 layout: suttas-mn
-title: "MN 21 Simile of the Saw: Kakacupama"
+title: "MN 21 Kakacupama: Simile of the Saw"
 ---

 Monks, there are these five aspects of speech by which others may address you: